Dissolving a company: Reasons, Requirements, and more

 - In the event of losses that reduce the net equity to an amount less than half of the capital stock, as long as it is increased or reduced sufficiently, and whenever it is not appropriate to request the declaration of insolvency.

-- For a reduction of the share capital below the legal minimum, and that is not a consequence of compliance with a law.
+- For a reduction of the share capital below the legal minimum, and that is not a consequence of compliance with the law.

 - Because the nominal value of the shares or social participations without vote exceeds half of the paid-in capital stock and the proportion is not restored within two years.